 Here is How to Franchise a Business

 Franchising makes sense for entrepreneurs who are focusing on the long-term success of their business and are looking to expand it.
 But keeping up with a business’ daily operational and administrative requirements can make the idea of refining the business concept and replicating it on a national or international level seem out of reach.
-So why do some companies franchise their businesses?
+So, why do some companies franchise their businesses?

-Since franchise owners provide the capital required to open and operate a franchise unit, it allows companies to grow using the resources of others.
+Franchising is a great way to scale a business, meaning that the business' size or scale can grow.
+This scalability will allow the business owner to yield faster growth and higher profitability, which will lead to higher valuations when the business is sold.
+This is true for resales, as well.
+Since franchise owners provide the capital required to open and operate franchise businesses, it allows companies to grow using the resources of others.
 When a business owner becomes a franchisor, he has the opportunity to help others go into business and enjoy certain benefits.
 These perks include staffing leverage, ease of supervision, having a built-in fan base, and more.
 Franchising leads to motivated management on both sides.
 Since franchisees have skin in the game, franchisors and franchisees work to help each other succeed.

 What Are the Steps to Franchising a Business?